Brain-WP/BrainMonkey/docs/functions-stubs.md

 );
 ```

-## Gotcha
+### Gotcha

-When passing to `stubs()` a function name as array item key and a `callable` as value, the function
+When passing a function name as an array item key and a `callable` as the value, the function
 will be aliased to that callable.
-It means that using `stubs()` is **not** possible to create a stub
+That means it is **not** possible to create a stub
-for a function that returns a callback by doing something like:
+for a function that returns a callback, by doing something like:

 ```php
 Functions\stubs(